Junjiequan/collection/README.md

 The key point is using the -p flag to inform npx that the tsc binary belongs to the typescript package

 npx -p typescript tsc --init

+In case 'ts-node' is not recognized, ts-node is needed to be installed with npx "start": "nodemon --exec npx ts-node ./index.ts",
 ```